 Pull up a stool, grab a drink and learn something new.

 Knowledge on Tap consists of live — and lively — discussions with some of Detroit’s greatest minds.
-The events are held every other month and feature an informal presentation by one of Wayne State’s renowned faculty members on a topic of their choice, followed by dynamic conversation.
+The events are held every other month at a Midtown bar or restaurant and feature an informal presentation by one of Wayne State’s renowned faculty members on a topic of their choice, followed by dynamic conversation.
 All Knowledge on Tap events are free, open to the public and require no educational background.
 All ages are welcome.

 Detroit, MI 48201

 For more information about this event, please contact Shawn Wright at 313-577-4562 or email@example.com.